RocketPartners/liftck-terraform-eu/README.md

 The `module "service" {}` block calls the configurations from the service directories via the `source = "..."` parameter.
 Certain configurations for services requires values from other services in order to run successfully.
 The `module "rds"` block pulls values from the `module "subnet"` block by assigning the rds configuration variables for its service with the needed values from the subnet's service configuration in 'dot notation' form `module."name of module in main.tf"."name of terraform resources in 'resource.tf' in service directory"`.
 Configuration values that are needed for a services that are identified in another module(service) are placed in the `variables.tf` file.
 Configuration values identified as needed from that other module(service) are placed in the `outputs.tf` file in that module's(service) directory.

-an example of a 'resource.tf' file in a service directory, in this case the `rds_cluster.tf` file:
+An example of a '`resource.tf`' file in a service directory, in this case the `rds_cluster.tf` file under the `rds` service directory:
 ```
 resource "aws_rds_cluster" "tfer--cirk-prod" {
   #allocated_storage                   = "1"